Foundations Python Module 1: Code-A-long

 NumPy is a Python package for scientific computing with Python.
 It is used for various types of data manipulation and mathematical operations, particularly when working with large datasets or complex mathematical computations.

-Use your Python script to import the {numpy} package as np
+Use your Python script to import the {numpy} package as np.

 If this is your first time you will need to install the package in the terminal: